pl9ed/RPP-Control/README.md

 ### front_panel
 Overall main program responsible for connecting components together and interfacing with the user.
 Block diagram connects sub-components.

+### create_log
+**INPUTS**: VISA Resource Name (VISA name), Read Value (dbl), Lower Threshold (dbl), Upper Threshold (dbl), Action (int)

+**OUTPUTS**: Output Array (str array)

+Groups the relevant data together and creates a log file for diagnostic and troubleshooting purposes.
+Takes in data from other portions of the program and groups them into an array, along with system date and time.
+Data are converted into strings.
+Doubles are truncated from the 3rd digit after the decimal.
+This array is appended to a csv file in the current directory with the filename *VISA Resource Name_log.csv* (e.x.
+COM1_log.csv). *Output Array* is technically unnecessary, but is currently used as a display on the front panel.
+The order of the output is as follows:

+Data, Time, Read Value, Lower Threshold, Upper Threshold, Action

 ### spoof_data
 **INPUTS**: No. Pumps (int)